Semantic-Aware Logical Reasoning via a Semiotic Framework: Abstract

 \section{Abstract}

 Logical reasoning is a fundamental capability of large language models (LLMs).
-However, existing studies largely overlook the interplay between \textit{logical complexity} and \textit{semantic complexity}, resulting in methods that struggle to address challenging scenarios involving abstract propositions, ambiguous contexts, and conflicting stances, which are central to human reasoning.
-For this gap, we propose \textbf{LogicAgent}, a semiotic-square–guided framework designed to jointly address logical complexity and semantic complexity.
-LogicAgent explicitly performs multi-perspective deduction in first-order logic (FOL), while mitigating vacuous reasoning through existential import checks that incorporate a three-valued decision scheme (True, False, Uncertain) to handle boundary cases more faithfully.
-Furthermore, to overcome the semantic simplicity and low logical complexity of existing datasets, we introduce \textbf{RepublicQA}, a benchmark that reaches \textit{\textbf{college-level difficulty (FKGL = 11.94)}} and exhibits substantially greater lexical and structural diversity than prior benchmarks.
-RepublicQA is grounded in philosophical concepts, featuring abstract propositions and systematically organized contrary and contradictory relations, making it the most semantically rich resource for evaluating logical reasoning.
-Experiments demonstrate that LogicAgent achieves state-of-the-art performance on RepublicQA, with a 6.25\% average gain over strong baselines, and generalizes effectively to mainstream logical reasoning benchmarks including ProntoQA, ProofWriter, FOLIO, and ProverQA, achieving an additional 7.05\% average gain.
-These results highlight the strong effectiveness of our semiotic-grounded multi-perspective reasoning in boosting LLMs’ logical performance.
+However, existing studies largely overlook the interplay between \textit{logical complexity} and \textit{semantic complexity}, limiting their robustness under abstract propositions, ambiguous contexts, and conflicting stances, which are central to human reasoning.
+We propose \textbf{LogicAgent}, a semiotic-square–guided framework that jointly addresses these two axes of difficulty.
+The semiotic square provides a principled structure for multi-perspective semantic analysis, and LogicAgent integrates automated deduction with reflective verification to manage logical complexity across deeper reasoning chains.
+To evaluate reasoning under coupled semantic and logical complexity, we introduce \textbf{RepublicQA}, a benchmark that contains abstract propositions with systematically constructed contrary and contradictory forms, providing a semantically rich setting for assessing logical reasoning in LLMs.
+Experiments show that LogicAgent achieves state-of-the-art performance on RepublicQA with a 6.25\% average gain, and generalizes well to four mainstream logical reasoning benchmarks with an additional 7.05\% improvement, highlighting the effectiveness of our semiotic-grounded multi-perspective reasoning in boosting LLMs’ logical performance.
+Code is available at \url{https://github.com/AI4SS/Logic-Agent}.